Blog Post

 A comparison of PDF-rendering performance across different devices when using native, wasm, and asm.js.

-While the results are already impressive, we want to point out that WebAssembly is very new and improving at an insane rate.
+While the results are already impressive, we want to point out that WebAssembly is very new and improving at a fast rate.
 The new LLVM backend is still experimental, and while porting PSPDFKit to WebAssembly, we discovered a lot of edge cases we could only solve with the help of browser vendors.
 At this point, we want to issue a special thank you to the WebAssembly teams at Mozilla and Google, and especially to Alon Zakai, for being so helpful.
 With their help, we were able to navigate the edge cases we encountered and build our WebAssembly-based PDF viewer, even improving the Emscripten tool chain a bit along the way.

 While we’re very optimistic about the current state of WebAssembly, we know that less capable systems still struggle with expensive rendering operations.
 For those cases, we recommend you check out our Server-backed product, which already enables super-fast PDF rendering, even on lower-end devices.
 In the future, we also want Server-backed installations to make use of WebAssembly and will enable progressive streaming of client-side rendered PDF documents on demand.
 We believe that a combination of server- and client-side technologies will offer the best experience for displaying PDF documents on the web, and we’re working hard to make this as seamless as possible.

-Don’t miss our follow-up post: Optimizing WebAssembly Startup Time
+Don’t miss our follow-up post, Optimizing WebAssembly Startup Time

 Are you interested in WebAssembly and other web technologies and looking for a place to work that exercises your brain while preserving the work/life balance?
 Check out our current job offers.